Global well-posedness for the 2D stable Muskat problem in $H^{3/2}$: A new formulation of the stable Muskat equation

 \section{A new formulation of the stable Muskat equation}

-In this section, we give another formulation of the Muskat equation that will be useful when doing estimates (especially to control high regularity terms) in Besov spaces. \begin{prop} Assume that $f$ solves $(\mathcal{M})$ then $f$ is a solution of $(\tilde{\mathcal{M}})$ that is
+In this section, we give another formulation of the Muskat equation in terms of oscillatory integrals that will be useful when doing estimates (especially to control high regularity terms) in Besov spaces. \begin{prop} Assume that $f$ solves $(\mathcal{M})$ then $f$ is a solution of $(\tilde{\mathcal{M}})$ that is

 Reciprocally, if $f$ solves $(\tilde{\mathcal{M}})$ then $f$ solves $(\mathcal{M})$.
 That is,

 \end{prop}

 {\bf Proof of Proposition \ref{NF} } \\